d-ries/linux-essentials/08_filters/01_course.md

 ```

 ### Write to file (tee)
-Sometimes you want to temporary write te result to a seperate file while continuing to work with pipes to get a certain end result.
-This command will forward the `stdin` to the `stdout` and it will aslo forward `stdin` towards a file provided as an argument:
+Sometimes you want to temporarily write the results to a seperate file while continuing to work with pipes to get a certain end result.
+This command will forward the `stdin` to the `stdout` but will also store the `stdin` in a file provided as an argument:
 ```bash
 student@linux-ess:~$ tail -3 auth.log | tee temp_log | tail -1
 Jun 22 21:11:12 linux-ess: Accepted password for: doeg from 192.168.0.10 port 44293 ssh2